 My First Meditation Streak Happened In A Car

-I didn’t really know what I was doing.
+I didn’t know what I was doing.
 Seriously, I had no idea.

-That was basically my meditation session.
-Ah, and I also had a rule for myself that I wouldn’t scratch a itch or move a single muscle while I was in the meditation session.
+That was my meditation session.
+Ah, and I also had a rule for myself that I wouldn’t scratch an itch or move a single muscle while I was in the meditation session.

 Thus, I practiced every day before work, and on the weekends, I think I skipped my practice.

 I Kept On Going Because I Noticed A Difference

 Now that I look back at it, it seems like such an insane way to start.
 There was absolutely no guidance.
 I had no idea what I was doing.
 All I knew was that it made me feel good.

 I noticed myself being happier on the days that I meditated.

 Less stressed out, freaking out less, yelling less, throwing fewer tantrums, sleeping better, eating better, and being a better person overall.

 There were so many other ways in which I changed slowly but surely.
 But I wouldn’t have kept up with it if I hadn’t seen such changes.
 It was a pain in the arse to wake up 30 minutes early every morning to fit this meditation practice in.
 A lot of mornings, my bed and the coziness and warmth of it, seemed much more enticing than a 30-minute session.

 But I knew for a fact that I was a grumpy bitch on the days that I didn’t meditate.
 It was like clockwork.
 If I didn’t meditate, I was angry, mean, prone to fits and tantrums, and a generally nasty person to be around.
 But if I meditated, I was serene, calm, and Goddess-like.